When do children start losing teeth?

 Final act: Primary second molars and canines

 The primary second molars and the canines are the last baby teeth to fall out.
 The canines normally fall out around 9 to 12 years of age.
-On the other hand, the primary second molars are the final teeth to fall out.
+The primary second molars are typically the last teeth to fall out.

 Why Is It Important to Care for Baby Teeth?